ntrappe/cse110-w21-group33/admin/exercises/nicole-exercise1.md

 ### :tomato: &nbsp; PART 3

 #### Setup
-1. Was there a prompt to set the number of Pomodoros?
+1. Was there a prompt to set the number of Pomodoros?  <br/>
+   **No.**
-2. Was there a prompt to set the Pomodoro or break time?
+2. Was there a prompt to set the Pomodoro or break time?  <br/>
+   **No. You didn't set the time but could switch between long vs short break.**
 3. What options (buttons, fields to enter) were given?
 (E.g. 'pause' button).
 4. Were you asked to log in/create an account?
 5. Was it obvious that it was a *Pomodoro* timer?
 How did you know?